 Gathering people’s details through lead generation techniques is the first step of a journey to build this relationship.
 Once your leads have agreed to receive communications from you, you can contact them through other digital channels.
 You can re-engage with them for a new cause, you can show them updates about the cause they signed for or you can contact them about your amazing charity work.

-Here’s a few ideas for you to start an online lead generation campaign:
+Here’s a few ideas for non-profit on how to run an online lead generation campaign:

 - Have a clear campaign objective: ideally you are working on a particular cause or project and you have a clear idea of the type and scale of support you need, including target number of signatures, volunteers or donations.